simonen/obsidian/LINUX 1/SERVICES/System Management Daemons.md

 The init process under Upstart is event-driven

 Service daemon
-initctl
+`initctl`

-Definition files or Upstart scripts can be found in /etc/init
+Definition files or Upstart scripts can be found in `/etc/init`

-Managing SysV init.d  services in Ubuntu is done via the update-rc.d command.
-It creates or removes symbolic links in /etc/rc*.d
+Managing SysV init.d  services in Ubuntu is done via the `update-rc.d` command.
+It creates or removes symbolic links in `/etc/rc*.d `

 update-rc.d options:

-start: explicitly state the runlevels and startup sequences
+start: explicitly state the *runlevels* and startup sequences
-stop: explicitly state the sequence and runlevels to stop a service
+stop: explicitly state the sequence and *runlevels* to stop a service
-defaults: creates start and stop symlinks with default start stop sequences
+defaults: creates start and stop *symlinks* with default start stop sequences
 remove: removes symlinks from runlevel dirs
--n: dry run
+- `-n`: dry run
--f: force
+- `-f`: force

 S20: start priority 20
 K80: stop priority of 80